AI & Integrations

 Once connected, you can ask your AI assistant things like:

-• "Show me my campaign stats for this week"
+• "Show me my campaign stats"

 • "Pause the Q2 Outreach campaign"